Beverly Center

-Beverly Center is a shopping mall in Los Angeles, California, United States.
-It is an eight-story structure located at the edge of Beverly Hills and West Hollywood, between La Cienega and San Vicente boulevards.
-Anchor tenants include Bloomingdale's and Macy's, and a Macy's men's store.
+The Beverly Center is a shopping mall in Los Angeles, California, United States.
+It is an eight-story structure located near the West Hollywood border but within Los Angeles city limits, bounded by Beverly Boulevard, La Cienega Boulevard, 3rd Street, and San Vicente Boulevard.
+The mall's anchor stores are Bloomingdale's and Macy's.
 The mall's dramatic six-story series of escalators offer visitors views of the Hollywood Hills, Downtown Los Angeles, and Los Angeles Westside.

-Retail tenants

-The mall contains a number of retailers, including (as of 2017): Banana Republic, Victoria's Secret, Forever 21, Dolce & Gabbana, Louis Vuitton, Diesel, Uniqlo, Gucci, Prada, Ferrari Store, Burberry, Fendi, Jimmy Choo, Montblanc, Tumi, and Hugo Boss.

 History

-The Beverly Center was originally opened in 1982 by developers A. Alfred Taubman, Sheldon Gordon, and E. Phillip Lyon.
-(The site's former occupant was a small amusement park known as "Beverly Park", featuring a Ferris wheel, merry-go-round, and mini roller-coaster, and a pony ride called "Ponyland".
+The site was formerly occupied by Beverly Park, a small amusement park featuring a Ferris wheel, merry-go-round, mini roller-coaster, and a pony ride called "Ponyland".

+The Beverly Center opened on February 4, 1982.
+It was built, at a cost of $100 million, by developers A. Alfred Taubman, Sheldon Gordon, and E. Phillip Lyon.
+The mall was anchored by Bullock's and The Broadway department stores.
+Because of the small size of the plot of land, the mall was built entirely atop its own multi-story parking garage.
 The northeast corner of the mall, at the intersection of Beverly and La Cienega Boulevards, is the geographic center of the city's studio zone.